String styling for your terminal

 - Sty should work on most Unix platforms with most terminals.
-Works with recent Windows terminals.
+It works with recent Windows terminals.
 Window legacy terminal (cmd) needs a shim to work.

-Sty comes with default color palettes and renderers, but you can easily replace/customize them, without touching the markup.
+- Sty comes with default color palettes and renderers, but you can easily replace/customize them, without touching the markup in your code.